Leonardo Balerdi: Marseille

-In July 2020, Balerdi signed with Olympique de Marseille on a year loan with an option to buy for €15 million.
+In July 2020, Balerdi signed with Marseille on a year-long loan, with an option to buy for €15 million.
 On 3 July 2021, he joined Marseille permanently, signing a five-year contract with the club.

-At the start of the 2024–25 season, Balerdi extended his contract by 2 more years until 2028, being also promoted as captain of the squad.
+At the start of the 2024–25 season, Balerdi extended his contract by two more years until 2028, while also being promoted two captain of the team.

+Roma

+On 30 August 2026, Balerdi joined Serie A club Roma on a one-year loan with an option for purchase.

 International career

-He debuted for the Argentina senior squad on 10 September 2019 in a friendly match against Mexico, replacing Lucas Martínez Quarta in the 83rd minute.
+Balerdi debuted for the Argentina senior squad on 10 September 2019 in a friendly match against Mexico, replacing Lucas Martínez Quarta in the 83rd minute.

+On 28 May 2026, he was named in the 26-man squad for the 2026 FIFA World Cup.
+However, he sustained a calf injury on 6 June, which forced him to withdraw from the competition.